Future Man (TV series)

-Future Man is an American comedy streaming television series created by Howard Overman, Kyle Hunter and Ariel Shaffir that premiered on November 14, 2017 on Hulu.
+Future Man is an American comic science fiction sitcom created by Howard Overman, Kyle Hunter and Ariel Shaffir that premiered on November 14, 2017 on Hulu.
 The series follows an underachieving janitor who is called upon to save the world.
 It stars Josh Hutcherson, Eliza Coupe, Derek Wilson, Ed Begley Jr., Glenne Headly, Seth Rogen and Haley Joel Osment in recurring roles and is executive produced by Seth Rogen and Evan Goldberg.
 A third and final season was released on April 3, 2020.
+It was later removed from all Disney streaming services including Hulu and Disney+ in May 2023 due to Disney's budget cuts.

 Premise

-A janitor, Josh Futturman, successfully completes his favorite video game (that was considered unbeatable), Biotic Wars, when suddenly the game's two main characters, Tiger and Wolf, appear and recruit Josh to save the world from the real Biotic Wars.
+An aimless janitor, Josh Futturman, leads a nondescript life.
+Josh's sole hobby is playing video games, specifically Biotic Wars, a game considered unbeatable.
+After finally completing the game after many attempts, the game's two main characters, Tiger and Wolf, suddenly appear and recruit Josh to save the world from the real Biotic Wars.
 Josh and his companions travel through time to change the future.